QuangBK/drusen_seg/README.md

-# drusen_seg
-The drusen segmentation model for early AMD.
+# The drusen segmentation model for early AMD.